-If you’ve ever experienced tingling and numbness in your hands and feet, you know it feels a lot worse than it sounds.
-There are many reasons you could be having these sensations.
-It’s important to identify the potential causes.
-This is especially true if you’re a chronic pain sufferer with an injury or autoimmune disease.
+If you’ve ever experienced tingling and numbness in your hands and feet (or wrists and elbows), you know it feels a lot worse than it sounds.
+There are many reasons why you could be having these sensations, so it’s extremely important to identify the potential causes.
+This is especially true if you have chronic pain because tingling is a symptom for many chronic conditions.

 Not all tingling indicates a serious health problem.
-You may get nerve pain or experience a lack in nerve function that feels like pins and needles.
-It may subside when you start moving that limb.
-That’s likely due to restricted blood flow.
-It feels awkward and uncomfortable, but it’s only temporary.
+Sometimes, you may feel nerve pain or experience a lack of nerve function that feels like pins and needles.
+However, once you start moving your limb, the tingling may subside.
+If this happens, it’s likely due to restricted blood flow.
+Although it feels awkward and uncomfortable, it’s only temporary.

-You may have had your foot fall asleep before.
-That happens when we unknowingly sit or sleep in an odd position.
-It also resolves as soon as pressure is removed from the blood vessels, allowing blood to flow normally to the extremities.
+You may have also had your foot fall asleep before.
+This may happen when you unknowingly sit or sleep in an odd position.
+It also resolves itself as soon as you allow blood to flow normally to your extremities.

-If you experience unexplainable and frequent hand numbness and/or tingling in legs or feet, here’s our guide for determining your next steps.
-Also, we’ll let you know when and why it’s time to worry.
+If you experience unexplainable and frequent tingling and numbness in your hands or feet, read our guide for determining your next steps.
+We’ll give you some background on tingling, and let you know when it’s time to worry.

 Identifying the sensations

-Tingling in hands or tingling in your feet can feel like constant pinpricks.
-It’s like a low humming of electricity or a constant vibration that’s impossible to ignore.
-Some may describe it as a zapping sensation that can shift from bearable to painful.
+A tingling sensation in your hands or feet can feel like constant pinpricks or a low humming of electricity and constant vibration that’s impossible to ignore.
+Some even describe it as a zapping sensation that can quickly shift from bearable to painful.

 It can be very aggravating and easily disrupt your normal day-to-day activities.
-We instinctively shake our extremities – wiggle and move our toes or fingers – in hopes if increasing circulation.
-Unfortunately, that doesn’t work.
+We instinctively shake our extremities – wiggling and moving our toes or fingers – in the hopes of increasing circulation.
+Unfortunately, sometimes that doesn’t work.

 Numbness is a more complex feeling.
 It can be far more concerning as well.
-If you begin to not feel your hands or feet or feel as though you can’t control them, that’s numbness.
-At the height of my numbness, I could touch my foot and my calf and not feel my own hand on my own skin.
+If you can’t feel your hands or feet or feel as if you can’t control them, that’s numbness.
+At the height of my numbness, I couldn’t feel my own hand on my skin when I touched my foot.

 If you experience numbness for more than a day or two, don’t ignore it.
 Talk to your healthcare team.
 At a minimum, you may have suffered nerve damage.
 Your body could be on the brink of a much more serious problem like: